MLHale/nebraska-gencyber/teachers/containers/README.md

 - Code Download: https://www.dropbox.com/s/oq297sj4snvrr0a/nebraska-gencyber-dev-env.zip?dl=0

-Now in a restricted network access computer, copy the `nebraska-gencyber-dev-env.zip` file to Desktop.
+- Copy the `nebraska-gencyber-dev-env.zip` file to Desktop

 In a `Powershell`: